milen855/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "Display all the lines in the file /etc/passwd that do not contain the pattern “bin”"
 #!/bin/bash
 "Display all lines of the file /etc/ssh/sshd_config starting with a letter"
+#!/bin/bash
+"Replace all characters A and c from input to Z and e respectively"